Review 697: Ahsoka

 Newcomer Eman Esfandi also shines in the role of Ezra Bridger.
 Esfandi brought a chipper, Han Solo-esque demenour to the role while also bringing that helps to convey the sense that he's matured Curiously, this shows other Achilles Heel is the handling of Ezra and Sabine's relationship and how she found him.
 There are some intimate moments and some witty banter between them but not enough of them and I'm not certain how Ezra feels about her coming to look for him.

-As far as Disney Star Wars films and shows go, Ahsoka is probably the one I enjoyed it.
+As far as Disney Star Wars films and shows go, Ahsoka is probably the one I've enjoyed most.
 Did it get me back on the Disney/Star Wars hype train?
 Not really.
 But I enjoyed it like a five-finger exercise.
-Now its time to get back to reviewing real shows and movies.
-4/5.
+The show feels uniquly Filoni and that makes Ahsoko (whatever flaws it may have) feel like a true Star Wars story since the Lucas era compared to the Sequel Trilogy and the glut of shows and films we've gotten in recent years, 4/5.

 The Anonymous Critic.